echoprotocol/echowiki/tutorials/erc20/contract-compilation.md

 event Approval(address indexed owner, address indexed spender, uint256 value);
 ```

-In this tutorial, a contract based on the implementation of OpenZeppelin will be used, with the addition of the token transfer functionality to the creator account at the time the contract is created.
+In this tutorial, a contract based on the implementation of OpenZeppelin will be used, with the addition of token transfer functionality to the creator account at the time the contract is created.
-The original contract can be found at the following link - [ERC20.sol](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/v2.3.0/contracts/token/ERC20/ERC20.sol)
+The original contract can be found here - [ERC20.sol](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/v2.3.0/contracts/token/ERC20/ERC20.sol)

 For ease of use, contract dependencies are collected in one file.
 As a result, the contract is as follows: